timnew/timnew.github.com/source/_posts/2014-08-12-Migrate-Blog-to-Hexo.md

 To save effort, I began to customize `Octopress` by rewriting some code in `Octopress` and `Jekyll`, which started the long march of `Octopress` customization.

-I did a number of customization on `Octopress`, from erb template to Jekyll generateors, from `Rake` script to TextMate bundles.
+I did a number of customization on `Octopress`, from erb template to Jekyll generators, from `Rake` script to TextMate bundles.

 Before I switch to Sublime, I uses TextMate for quite long time.
 So I customized the `Rake` script and TextMate bundle, which enables me to invoke almost every rake command in TextMate with hotkey.
 I can even rename the blog post file name according to the title in front-matter without leaving TextMate.
 Besides the functionality, I also customized the templates and the widgets a lot to get better visual effects and reading experience.